 Not.
 A. Good.
 Idea.

-Zhu spun on the trembling eunuchs.
+Zhu glared at the trembling eunuchs.
 "What are you staring at?!
 Scram!"

 The little eunuchs, frozen like frogs under lightning, scattered like headless flies into the night, robes flapping, lanterns swinging wildly as they fled.